1,1-Dibromoethane

 1,1-Dibromoethane is a clear, slightly brown, flammable chemical compound.
-It is classified as the organobromine compound, and has the chemical formula C_{2}H_{4}Br_{2} and it is a position isomer of 1,2-dibromoethane.
+It is classified as an organobromine compound, and has the chemical formula C_{2}H_{4}Br_{2} and it is a position isomer of 1,2-dibromoethane.
 It is commonly seen in industrial chemistry, where it is used as a fuel additive.
 It is also used as a grain and soil fumigant for insect control.

 Synthesis

 1,1-Dibromoethane is synthesized through addition of hydrogen bromide onto vinyl bromide with absence of peroxide radical.

 Safety

-1,1-Dibromoethane is considered as a mild toxic compound, especially with bromines attached as substituents.
+1,1-Dibromoethane is considered as a mildly toxic compound, especially with bromines attached as substituents.
 Bromines on the ethane are strong oxidizing agents.
 If absorbed through inhalation, 1,1-dibromoethane could potentially cause neuronal effects, tissue damage, and bromism.